 - Exposure to hazardous chemicals

 There are numerous injuries that occur regularly in the construction industry.
-Tampa construction accident lawyer Paul Rebein regularly helps clients who have sustained the following:
+The Tampa construction accident lawyers at Rebein Law regularly helps clients who have sustained the following:

 - Broken and dislocated bones